Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

-Note that, in our model, we do not take into account the gravitational lensing effect for simplicity, which can somewhat increase the brightness of a distant light source if the light can graze near the surface of the magnetar.
-However, given that the fireball is comparable to or several times larger than the magnetar in size, we should treat the fireball as an extended source rather than a point.
-In such a case, since different differential elements on the source have different distances to the caustic, the magnification of the total brightness of the fireball would be averaged over the entire extended surface.
-As a result, the brightness variation arising from the distance change of the fireball to the caustic would be much smaller than that observed for a point source \citep{DallOsso2024ApJ}.
+It is necessary to note that in our corotating spherical fireball model we focus on the intermediate plateau phase of the burst, during which the emitting region approximately corotates with the magnetosphere.
+Physically, the fireball is expected to undergo rapid expansion and subsequent cooling and contraction, as in classical trapped fireball scenarios, but these processes correspond to the short rise and decay phases and occur on timescales much shorter than the plateau duration.
+We therefore approximate the fireball as a quasi-steady, uniform emitter during this phase, which allows us to investigate how global magnetospheric rotation and geometrical viewing angles imprint on the observed flux modulation without modeling the detailed microphysical evolution.
+Furthermore, we do not account for gravitational lensing in our model, which can slightly increase the brightness of a distant light source if the light grazes the magnetar's surface.
+However, given that the fireball is comparable to or several times larger than the magnetar in size, we should treat the fireball as an extended source rather than a point source.
+In such a case, since different differential elements on the source have different distances to the caustic, the magnification of the total brightness of the fireball should be averaged over the entire extended surface.
+As a result, the brightness variation arising from the distance change of the fireball to the caustic would be much smaller than that for a point source \citep{DallOsso2024ApJ}.